 OnePlus had a happy 2014 thanks to its first phone, the OnePlus One, but 2015 was harder, with only a lukewarm reaction to the OnePlus 2.
-Back in November the Chinese company brought out the OnePlus X to see it into 2016 – and it's a phone with an even more attractive price tag than the flagship range.
+The Chinese company then brought out the OnePlus X towards the end of the year to see it into 2016 – and it's a phone with an even more attractive price tag than the flagship range.

-The X inaugurates a new 'budget' line for the still-young firm, and it's a chance to extend its customer base to those who like high-end specs and a nice design, but most of all a low, low price.
+The X saw the introdcution of a new 'budget' line for the still-young firm, and it's a chance to extend its customer base to those who like high-end specs and a nice design, but most of all a low, low price.

-That price starts at £199 / US$249 (about AU$350) – around the same as the Moto G 2015, and undeniably great for the spec list you're getting, given that the OnePlus X is superior on paper to Motorola's cheapest handset, and most of the rest of the competition.
+That price started at £199 ($249, about AU$350) – around the same as the Moto G 2015, and undeniably great for the spec list, given that the OnePlus X is superior on paper to Motorola's cheapest handset, and most of the rest of the competition.

 The OnePlus X features a glass back that looks great – at least until you start putting your hands on it.
 After using the phone for a few minutes, the back was covered in my grubby marks.

 Although the back looks slippery, in use it always stayed safely in my hand.

 Behind the glass sits the OnePlus logo that always turns heads of smartphone fans in the pub.
 Anticipation for these phones is so high that friends are genuinely excited to see one in the flesh.